Wainfleet flooding - LRSN is still here to help

-We recognise that there has and continues to be practical help on the ground and your local council has begun to co-ordinate the recovery process.
-But we are conscious that there is a lot of worry and concern about the future, so our caseworker, Lea Schofield and Rev Canon Alan Robson, the county’s agricultural chaplain, will be in the area again, on Thursday 4 July, if you need a listening ear.
+We are now well into the "recovery" phase of the operation, and the need for practical help on the ground is lessening with East Lindsey District Council co-ordinating the recovery process.
+But we are conscious that there is a lot of worry and concern about the future, so our caseworker, Lea Schofield and Rev Canon Alan Robson, the county’s agricultural chaplain, have been visiting families in the area in the past weeks.
+They will continue to be available to chat and support local families, in person, for as long as they are needed.

 In the meantime, we have put together a pack of useful information – you can download it from this page, or pick up a copy from the Coronation Hall in Wainfleet.